neilm3006/Biomimetic-Morphing-Wing-for-Enhanced-UAV-Performance/README.md

 # 🦅 Morphing Wing Prototype — Bioinspired Adaptive UAV Wing Design

-This project explores the design, prototyping, and refinement of a **morphing UAV wing** inspired by **biological systems and aerodynamic optimization principles**.
-The wing was designed to perform two key types of morphing:
+This project explores the design, prototyping, and refinement of a morphing UAV wing inspired by biological systems and aerodynamic optimization principles.
+The wing is designed to perform two key types of morphing:

 - **Flap Morphing (Up/Down)**
 - **Variable Aerofoil Thickness Morphing**

-Both were implemented using a **servo-driven rack and pinion mechanism**, allowing dynamic adaptation of the wing shape during flight simulation scenarios.
-Morphing wings offer major advantages over traditional fixed-wing designs, such as:
+Both mechanisms are implemented using a **servo-driven rack and pinion system**, allowing dynamic adaptation of the wing shape during simulated flight conditions.

+### 🌟 Why Morphing Wings?

+Morphing wings offer substantial advantages over conventional fixed-wing designs, such as:

-- Improved **lift-to-drag ratio** under changing flight conditions
+- ✅ Improved lift-to-drag ratio under changing flight conditions
-- Enhanced **fuel efficiency** during cruise
+- ✅ Enhanced fuel efficiency during cruise
-- Greater **maneuverability and stall delay**
+- ✅ Greater maneuverability and delayed stall characteristics

-Initial prototyping was done using **TPU 95A filament** via 3D printing, chosen for its flexibility and elastic properties that allow smooth deformation.
-However, this version revealed two major insights:

-1. **Structural Weakness** — Fully TPU-printed wings lacked stiffness and could not sustain aerodynamic loads.
-2. **Low ROI on Thickness Morphing** — The variable thickness mechanism added mechanical complexity with minimal aerodynamic gain.

 ---

+## 🧪 Initial Prototype

+The first prototype was 3D printed using **TPU 95A** filament due to its flexibility and elastic properties that allow smooth deformation.
+Key insights from this version:

+- ❌ **Structural Weakness**: The fully-TPU construction lacked the rigidity required to withstand aerodynamic loads.
+- ❌ **Low ROI on Thickness Morphing**: The complexity of the variable thickness mechanism did not yield significant aerodynamic benefit.

+---

 ## 🔬 Bioinspired Redesign: From Nature to Wing

-While researching alternative aerodynamic enhancements, the project pivoted towards **biomimicry**.
-The redesigned prototype includes:
+To improve performance, the design took inspiration from natural aerodynamic features:

 ### 🐋 Leading Edge Tubercles
-Inspired by the **humpback whale**, these "bumps" on the wing's leading edge disrupt airflow to delay stall and maintain lift at higher angles of attack.
-Benefits observed in research include:
+Inspired by the **humpback whale**, these leading-edge bumps disrupt airflow to reduce stall and increase lift.
+According to research:

-- **+8% increase in lift**
+- **+8%** lift increase
-- **+40% increase in stall angle**
+- **+40%** increase in stall angle
-- **−32% drag reduction** in post-stall conditions
+- **−32%** drag in post-stall

 ### 🏌️‍♂️ Golf Ball Dimples
-The wing surface was textured with **micro-dimples**, mimicking the boundary layer control effect of a golf ball.
-These dimples:

-- Create a **turbulent boundary layer** that stays attached longer
+Inspired by golf ball aerodynamics, micro-dimples were added to the wing surface to create a turbulent boundary layer that adheres longer:

-- **Reduce pressure drag by 2–4%**
+- **2–4%** pressure drag reduction
-- Improve aerodynamic efficiency in transitional flight regimes
+- Improved L/D ratio in transitional flow conditions

 ---

-## 🧪 Material Redesign: Dual-Material 3D Print Strategy
+## 🧱 Material Redesign: Dual-Material 3D Print Strategy

-To address the structural issues of the original prototype, the **revised wing design** incorporates **two distinct materials**:

-- **PLA** for the non-morphing sections (e.g., structural core, mounting base)
-  - Offers increased rigidity and structural integrity
+To overcome structural limitations, the redesigned wing features a **dual-material architecture**:

+- **PLA (Rigid)**: For structural cores and non-morphing areas
-  - Reduces overall weight while maintaining strength
+  - Provides strength and weight savings
-- **TPU 95A** for the morphing sections (e.g., flaps and flexible surfaces)
+- **TPU 95A (Flexible)**: For flaps and morphing regions
-  - Retains the necessary flexibility for active morphing
-  - Ensures smooth servo-actuated deformation
+  - Enables smooth servo-driven actuation

-This hybrid material approach is aimed at maintaining a balance between **flexibility and load-bearing capability**—critical for practical UAV applications.
+This hybrid setup ensures both **flexibility** for morphing and **stiffness** for structural integrity.

 ---

 ## ⚠️ Performance Data Disclaimer

-All aerodynamic benefits and performance metrics mentioned above (lift gain, drag reduction, stall angle improvements, etc.) are **based on publicly available research and similar bioinspired morphing wing projects** conducted by other researchers or organizations.
-These values are **not the result of direct testing or simulations of this specific prototype** and are provided as **theoretical benchmarks** for context.
+All aerodynamic performance figures (lift gains, drag reduction, etc.) are based on **peer-reviewed studies** and **existing bioinspired research**.
+These values are intended as **theoretical benchmarks**.
+No CFD simulations or wind tunnel tests have been conducted on the current prototype yet.

 ---

 ## 🚧 Current Status

-- ✅ **Initial TPU prototype completed and tested**
+- ✅ Initial TPU prototype completed and tested
-- ✅ **Dual-material redesign completed (PLA + TPU split architecture)**
+- ✅ Dual-material redesign modeled (PLA + TPU architecture)
-- ⚠️ **Redesigned bioinspired prototype modeled, not yet printed**
+- ⚠️ Bioinspired prototype **modeled, not yet printed**
-- 🧪 **CFD simulations pending** to validate aerodynamic performance (L/D ratio, stall characteristics, drag profile)
+- 🧪 **CFD simulations pending**
-- 🔩 **Material integration strategy being finalized** for multi-material 3D printing workflow
+- 🔩 Material integration workflow being finalized for **multi-material 3D printing**

 ---

+## 📂 CAD Files & Visual Media

+> **Note:** CAD files have not been uploaded yet, as this project is still a **work in progress**.
+> However, two videos showcasing the wing's mechanism and behavior are available to help visualize the concept.

+---

 ## 🚀 Vision

-This project aims to contribute toward **next-generation UAV design**, where **adaptive, passive, and bioinspired morphing mechanisms** can enhance flight performance without relying on complex actuation systems.
-The goal is to enable lighter, more efficient, and more agile UAVs suitable for both civilian and defense applications.
+This morphing wing project aims to push forward the development of **adaptive**, **passive**, and **bioinspired UAV designs** that improve performance without overcomplicating actuation systems.

+The long-term goal is to enable **lighter, more efficient, and agile UAVs** for both **civilian** and **defense** applications.

 ---